 Many people who serve in the United States armed forces seek employment outside of the military, either during or after their service.
 While all veterans and active military personnel deserve to be treated with respect and dignity, unfortunately, it is a common occurrence for employers to discriminate against people who served.
 If you serve or served in the military and faced discrimination or harassment in the workplace in New Jersey, including during the hiring process, there are state and federal laws to protect your rights.

-With offices in Red Bank, NJ, Marlton, NJ, and Newark, NJ, McOmber McOmber & Luber, P.C. represents both employees and employers throughout the state in a wide range of employment discrimination matters, including military employment discrimination in the workplace.
+With offices in Red Bank, NJ, Marlton, NJ, Newark, NJ, New York, NY, and Philadelphia, PA McOmber McOmber & Luber, P.C. represents both employees and employers throughout the state in a wide range of employment discrimination matters, including military employment discrimination in the workplace.
 Our attorneys will provide you with a clear and candid evaluation of any potential claims, as well as all legal options available to you.

 Military Employment Discrimination Protections Under NJLAD

 The New Jersey Law Against Discrimination (NJLAD) specifically prohibits employment discrimination, including harassment or retaliation, based on a person’s liability for services in the Armed Forces or status as a veteran.
 This includes: